 Investing in a home would mean an opportunity cost analysis has to be done.
 You would invest lump sum right now plus a regular payout in the form of EMI should be made.
 You have to compare the cost of this against the return you will get against investment in any other investment product.
 If the return from investing in equity is higher than the return from the property you get after deducting the cost of maintenance and cost of interest and adding the rent (if any) from the property.

 A bonus amount received from the employer might seem a good opportunity to prepay a part of your loan.
 This means the tenure of your home loan can come down by 2-3 years.
 But is it a feasible option?
-Interest payments up to Rs 2,00,000 are eligible for tax deduction under section 24.
+Interest payments up to Rs 2,00,000 are eligible for tax deduction under section 24 of income tax act.
 Investment in mutual funds can help you to reduce the loan tenure as well.
 Let’s not believe it blindly, instead let’s see an illustration for the same.

 Let’s say there is a home loan of Rs 75,00,000 taken in the year 2014.
 The interest rate in the market now is 9%.
 The EMI is Rs 67,479 and the loan will mature in 2033 December.